-The ketosis that happens on a ketogenic diet is not dangerous because it is regulated by insulin levels within the body.
+Nutrional ketosis associated with a properly formulated ketogenic diet is not dangerous because it is regulated by insulin within the body.

 It's simply the metabolic process of burning your own body fat for fuel, and unless you are diabetic and lacking insulin, or you are a raging alcoholic, it is perfectly safe.
-Levels for people with a working pancrease and insulin production rarely get above 8mM.
+Levels for adults with a working pancreas and insulin production rarely get above 8-10 mmol/L.

 Here's another explanation from Dr. Peter Attia, a physician with extensive knowledge about ketosis.